Rapid Prototyping to Establish B2C

-Fred Meyer customer surveys revealed that most people struggle with understanding coupon details.
+Design a new digital coupon based on customer surveys that revealed that most people struggle with understanding coupon details and how to use them in the store.

 I redesigned the coupon system to respond to customer feedback, address the Sales’ team requirements, and design, prototype, and test a new, scalable digital coupon format that directly address in-context use and recognized customer behaviors.